south-lacrosse/www-dev/docs/development-help.md

 * `npm i <package_name>@latest --save-dev` - install latest version of a specific package
 * `npm install npm@latest -g` - Update the node package manager to latest

 `package-lock.json` contains a list of all installed packages, their versions, and the versions of their dependencies.
-That way when someone else install the NPM packages they will get the exact same version.
+That way when someone else install the npm packages they will get the exact same version.
 To update packages you normally do `npm update` as above.

 To reinstall with the most recent update (will not install newer versions, so 1.9.9 won't be updated to 2.0.0) then delete `package-lock.json` and run `npm i`.

 To reinstall to the absolutely latest version, delete `package-lock.json` and delete the `devDependencies` section from `package.json`, then run `npm i <packages> --save dev` for all the packages used, which as time of writing would be `npm i @wordpress/icons @wordpress/scripts autoprefixer cross-env inline-source-cli npm-run-all postcss postcss-cli postcss-csso svgo uglify-js --save-dev`.

 You can update node itself from the command line in Linux, but for Windows & Mac you need to download a new installer.